-In this research, we provided an original intercomparison of PCB pollution trends along four major rivers - i.e. from source to estuary - of Europe (Seine, Rhône, Loire and Garonne Rivers).
-The dataset targeted the sum of the seven regulatory indicator PCBs (ΣPCBi) through the collection of bed and flood sediments, SPM, dredged sediments and cores coming from monitoring data or collected in the framework of research projects.
-The quality of the data varied according to the studied hydrosystem: the Seine and Rhône Rivers were well documented, whereas a rather low number of suitable ΣPCBi data was available on the Garonne and Loire Rivers.
+In this research, we provided an original intercomparison of PCB pollution trends along four major rivers - i.e. from source to estuary - of Europe (Seine, Rhône, Loire and Garonne rivers).
+The dataset targeted the sum of the seven regulatory indicator PCBs (ΣPCBi) through the collection of bed and flood sediments, SPM, dredged sediments and cores coming from both monitoring data and research projects.
+The quality of the data varied according to the studied hydrosystem: the Seine and Rhône rivers were well documented, whereas a rather low number of suitable ΣPCBi data was available on the Garonne and Loire rivers.
 After using a correction factor on low quality data, long-term ΣPCBi concentrations and flux were reconstructed over the last 80 years (1945-2018).
 Our results identified some major industrial and urban areas as PCBi sources, diffusing the pollution from the upper and middle river sections to downstream areas.
-Two major temporal trends were found, depending on the river: (1) major and highly concentrated ΣPCBi releases (up to 4 mg kg-1) until 1975, followed by a sharp decrease until today occurred on the Seine and Loire Rivers, and could be related to the implementation of environmental regulation.
-(2) Moderate ΣPCBi concentrations with a long-term diffusion until the 1990s are found on the Rhône and Garonne Rivers.
+Two major temporal trends were found, depending on the river: (1) major and highly concentrated ΣPCBi releases (up to 4 mg kg-1) until 1975, followed by a sharp decrease until today occurred on the Seine and Loire rivers, and could be related to the implementation of environmental regulation.
+(2) Moderate ΣPCBi concentrations with a long-term diffusion until the 1990s are found on the Rhône and Garonne rivers.
 Sporadic increases (up to 2 mg kg-1) due to urban or industrial releases and accidental discharges (old transformers and capacitors) also reduced the resilience of the studied hydrosystems.
-Specific ΣPCBi fluxes and loads since 1977 show that the Rhône provides an important quantity of ΣPCBi to the sea, followed by the Seine and the Loire Rivers.
+Specific ΣPCBi fluxes and loads since 1977 show that the Rhône River provides an important quantity of ΣPCBi to the sea, followed by the Seine and the Loire rivers.
 In contrast, low exports from the Garonne River were found.
-Despite the lack of a global evaluation of PCBs delivered by rivers to the seas over the world (Lohmann and Dachs, 2019), we highlight the important role played by French rivers in the PCB contamination of European seas.
-The Rhône and Seine Rivers primarily contribute to the pollution (sediments and biota) of the Western Mediterranean Sea and the English Channel, respectively.
+Despite the lack of a global evaluation of PCBs delivered by rivers to the seas over the world (Lohmann and Dachs, 2019), we highlight the important role played by French rivers in the PCB contamination (sediments and biota) of the seas (Western Mediterranean Sea, English Channel, Atlantic Ocean).
 For the future, it is important to insist on the necessity to (1) improve analytical performances for the acquisition of more reliable monitoring data on organic pollutants from river sediments and (2) to collect sediment cores at long-term accumulation sites in order to perform robust trend analyses and to better integrate the spatial and temporal contributions of pollution heritage.